 Step 2: Bank details

-You can start filling the form in BLOCK letters.
+Fill the form in BLOCK letters.
 First, you are required to provide your bank details.
 Enter your bank account number, bank name and bank branch.
-Filling up this field is compulsory.
+This field is compulsory.

 Step 3: Personal details